hbz/lobid-blog/_posts/2019-09-30-openrefine-examples.md

 Using `Politik*` results in matching both male (`Politiker`) and female (`Politikerin`) forms, as well as related occupations like `Politikwissenschaftler` and `Politikwissenschaftlerin`.

-We now clear the reconciliation data and facets as before, and reconcile again, this time passing both the `occupation` and `affiliation`columns as additional properties:
+We now `Remove All` facets and `Clear reconciliation data` as before, and reconcile again, this time passing both the `occupation` and `affiliation`columns as additional properties:

 ![politicians-14-reconcile](/images/2019-09-30-openrefine-examples/politicians-14-reconcile.png)